 The following table provides the correlation analysis that was also performed to ex-tend the look at the nature of the connections between Flexible Work Scheduling, Remote Work Options, and Employee Commitment.
 These findings give a clear support to the research hypotheses drawn in this study.
 Analysis of the mean scores revealed that results for Flexible Work Scheduling were highly positively correlated with results for Employee Commitment, that is, r = 0.999, p < 0.001, and even if adjusted for Remote Work Options the correlation coefficient was still significant, partial r = 0.665, p < 0.001.
 As with Employee Engagement, Remote Work Options also shared a highly significant and positive correlation with Employee Commitment (r = 0.999, p < 0.001); this correlation remained significant when partialling out Flexible Work Scheduling (partial r = 0.665, p < 0.001).
 As highlighted in the research data above, both work flexibility elements have a professional link to higher organizational commitment among employees in SMEs in Cameroon.

 As it turns out, Flexible Work Scheduling and Remote Work Options also had perfect positive link with each other (r = 1.000, p < 0.001), meaning that these two may be tapping two very similar or possibly different aspects of the same construct in this research.
-Though this strong correlation is suggestive of a positive connection between these different work flexibility measures, it also raises a note of caution about the problem of multicollinearity, which might offer an explanation for the very high R-squared figure noted in the regression model.
+Though this strong correlation is suggestive of a positive connection between these different work flexibility measures, it also raises a note of caution about the problem of multicollinearity, which might explain the very high R-squared figure noted in the regression model.
 These correlation results combined with the regression results support the hypotheses stated that Flexible Work Scheduling and Remote Work Options positively affect Employee Commitment.
 However, due to the very high correlation levels between all the variables, caution has to be taken when using regression results.
 Future research might also consider testing for multicolli- nearity and refining measures to ensure reasonable confidence that the constructs being compared are quite different Future research might test for multicollinearity and refine measures to be certain the variables being compared are actually quite different Nevertheless, the study maintains that work flexibility measures have a positive relationship with employee commitment in SMEs Cameroon in view of the current sociopolitical crisis.

 4.9 Results on the Chi-square test between work flexibility and employee commitment and on the OLS regression.